We do websites for business, plus wine list and menu design for food and wine related

 and they must adapt to different screen sizes, and... they must automatically load

-a smartphone, just search Google for ‘tudor farmhouse’.
+you have a smartphone, just search Google for ‘tudor farmhouse’.

 We were restaurateurs who became wine merchants, and then got into websites and design.